Eric-2006/tiny-videogame-data-base/README.md

 1.  **Compile**:
     ```bash
-    javac -cp ".:/path/to/your/acm.jar" MainDatabase.java
+    javac -cp ".:/path/to/your/acm.jar" Main.java
     ```
 2.  **Run**:
     ```bash
-    java -cp ".:/path/to/your/acm.jar" MainDatabase
+    java -cp ".:/path/to/your/acm.jar" Main
     ```
 *(Note: Replace `MainDatabase.java` with your actual main file name and `/path/to/your/acm.jar` with the real path.
 On Windows, use a semicolon `;` instead of a colon `:`).*